Vietnam.vn - Nền tảng quảng bá Việt Nam

 Doctor CK2 Nguyen Manh Ha, Ho Chi Minh City Dermatology Hospital, said that in hot weather, the number of patients coming for examination increases, on average each day the hospital receives 2,000 - 2,500 visits for skin examination.

-"Hot weather and high UV intensity directly affect the skin such as photodermatitis, sunburn, and patients sensitive to light will increase the risk of allergies, sunburn, and sunburn.
-In the long term, it damages epidermal cells, causing skin cancer and some skin diseases.
-In addition, patients with underlying diseases using some oral medications with ingredients that can increase sensitivity to light, causing skin darkening and sunburn," Dr. Ha shared.
+"Hot sun, high intensity UV rays directly affect the skin such as photodermatitis, sunburn, for patients sensitive to light will increase the risk of allergies, sunburn, sunburn.
+In the long term, damage to epidermal cells, accumulation causes skin cancer, some skin diseases.
+In addition, patients with some underlying diseases use some oral medications with ingredients that can increase sensitivity to light causing skin darkening and sunburn", Dr. Ha shared.

 Tia cực tím ở mức nguy hại ảnh hưởng sức khoẻ như thế nào - Ảnh 2.

-When going out in hot weather, you should wear sleeveless shirts and cover yourself well.
+When going out in hot weather, you need to wear sleeveless shirts and cover up well.

-Dr. Tran Huyen Tram, Internal Medicine - Dermatology specialist, Nam Sai Gon International General Hospital, said that recently the number of patients at the hospital's Dermatology clinic has increased, mainly in the group of outdoor workers who are often exposed to sunlight.
-Most of the cases are due to sunburn and skin pigmentation diseases.
+Dr. Tran Huyen Tram, Internal Medicine - Dermatology specialist, Nam Sai Gon International General Hospital, said that recently the number of patients at the hospital's Dermatology clinic has increased, mainly in the group of workers who work outdoors and are often exposed to sunlight.
+Most of the cases are due to sunburn and skin pigmentation.

 According to Dr. Tram, UV rays are divided into 3 types: UVA, UVB and UVC, ranked in order of increasing danger from UVA, to UVB and the most dangerous is UVC.
 Fortunately, the ozone layer has completely absorbed UVC - the most dangerous type of UV and absorbed 95% of UVB, 5% of UVA.

-The UVA and UVB that are not absorbed by the ozone layer are responsible for skin damage such as skin aging, skin burns, skin pigmentation, and even skin cancer.
-Skin damage caused by UV rays is cumulative, so the longer the exposure and the higher the intensity of UV rays, the more damage the skin will cause.
+The UVA and UVB rays that are not absorbed by the ozone layer are responsible for skin damage such as skin aging, skin burns, skin pigmentation, and even skin cancer.
+Skin damage caused by UV rays is cumulative, so the longer the exposure and the higher the intensity of UV rays, the more damage will be done to the skin.

 Therefore, we need to protect our skin when exposed to sunlight.
 Especially for workers who have to work outdoors, adequate skin protection measures are needed.
 We should limit exposure to direct sunlight between 10am and 4pm, this is the time when the concentration of UV rays in sunlight is high.
 Try to find shady places to avoid the sun.

-Additional sun protection measures include using sunscreen with an SPF of 30 or higher, choosing a broad-spectrum sunscreen that protects against both UVA and UVB rays, and water-resistant if you sweat a lot.
+Additional sun protection measures are needed, such as using sunscreen with SPF 30 or higher, choosing a broad-spectrum sunscreen that protects against both UVA and UVB rays, and is water-resistant if you sweat a lot.
 Sunscreen should be reapplied every 2 hours when working continuously in the sun.

 "Use additional support measures such as wearing masks, sunglasses, wide-brimmed hats, long-sleeved shirts... when going out.
 You can choose these items made from sunscreen fabrics to increase the ability to protect your skin from UV rays.
 Besides, you need to drink enough water, increase the amount of green vegetables in your diet and can take additional sunscreen pills to increase the ability to protect your skin from the inside," Dr. Tram recommends.